 Date: Wednesday, October 14, 5 – 6:30 PM

 Are you an artist wondering if and when you can incorporate copyrighted material into your artwork?
 There are certain circumstances where the limited, “fair use” of copyrighted material may be permitted.
-This course will build on the fundamentals discussed in Part One of the series, to delve further into issues such as infringement, the fair use defense, and other related topics.
+Is it Fair? is designed to enable non-lawyers, as well as lawyers who have limited experience in the subject, to understand how copyright law – with a particular focus on fair use – affects visual art.
 This workshop is taught by VLA’s Executive Director Katie Wagner.